-For the Portfolio Program, after the minimum requirement for borrower's own funds (3-5% based on the loan program), additional down payment, reserves, prepaid escrow or closing costs can be provided by a gift.
-Receipt of gift funds should be disclosed in the insurance application package.
+For the Super Jumbo Program and Portfolio Program, gifts are permitted for loan amounts $\leq$ \$1,000,000, after the minimum requirement for borrower's own funds has been met.
+Additional down payment, reserves, prepaid escrow or closing costs can be provided by a gift.
+Gift funds should be disclosed in the loan application and the following criteria must be met:

-Gifts from individuals are acceptable, subject to the following criteria: